-Jason Fulton starts reasonably well.
-He doesn’t offer a massive income without any work.
-Instead, Jason tells us his personal story and how he tried every online way to make money.
+Let’s Talk Fusion, Jason Fulton latest program launch.
+Jason starts with his personal story and how he tried every online way to make money.
 He states he signed up for a bunch of scams that took his money.
 He says that he is not like the people who scammed him.
-So with that said, let’s talk about Fusion-Jason Fulton.
+So with that said, let’s talk about Fusion – Jason Fulton.

 I do not represent Jason Fulton’s Fusion.
 This is a review of a scam.
 Please see it as a scam and not a promotion.

-Jason has a typical sob story just like all other offers like this one.
+Jason has a typical sob story just like all other product offers; for the purpose of, trying to take your money.
 I’ll tell more about his story later.

 So, let’s talk Fusion by Jason Fulton and what my recommendations are for you.

 Jason falsely eludes to the reality of affiliate marketing.
 He says you will have to spend thousands to have an online business and you will have to create products to market.
-We will talk more about this later.
+Again we will talk more about this later.